 Conference Planning Ideas: Devices to Capture Moments

 If you noticed, I said devices, and not cameras.
 And I did that for a special reason.
-I have the LG G4 smartphone.
+I had the LG G4 smartphone.
 And the camera is 16 megapixels, but it also has a manual camera, that is a DSLR.
-While I was in Dallas, I took over 300 photos with my smartphone and they look amazing.
+While I was in Dallas in 2016, I took over 300 photos with my smartphone and they look amazing.
 The video works very well.
 I also used my iPad to take photos and record videos.
 Since my LG G4 works so well as a camera, I am going to buy a tripod and lights for it to take to my next conference.
 Another important point is that I have an extra memory card for my LG G4 phone.
 The sales associate at Wireless Wave installed it for me, so that my photos are stored on my secondary memory card.

 If you are using your smartphone to take selfies or to get a snapshot of the slides, then you may not need a camera.
 Think about your needs, then make a decision.